snowplow/documentation/docs/recipes/recipe-anonymous-tracking/index.md

 Snowplow provides two ways for limiting the amount of PII you capture and store:

 - Not collecting the PII in the first place (this is covered in this recipe)
-- Pseudonymizing the PII during enrichment (on by default in Try Snowplow and BDP Cloud, but configurable with Snowplow BDP)
+- Pseudonymizing the PII during enrichment

 You will be updating your JavaScript tracker implementation to stop setting and collecting the following four fields: